How to start a conversation about aged care and support with your loved one

 Conversation starter: "Your funding gives you access to so many support options - let's talk about which one would suit you"

-If your loved one already receives or is about to receive financial support through a Home Care Package or the Commonwealth Home Support Programme, share with them the support options they might not know about.
-Let them know that their funding can be used in many ways, but make sure they don’t feel overwhelmed.
+If your loved one already receives or is about to receive financial support through a Support at Home funding, share with them the support options they might not know about.
+Let them know that their funding can be used in many ways, but make sure they don't feel overwhelmed.
 A way to avoid this is to give them appropriate time to consider which form of support makes them feel most comfortable.
-For example, they may not be open having a different person come into their home each day to tidy up their living space and help prepare meals.
+For example, they may not be open to having a different person come into their home each day to tidy up their living space and help prepare meals.
 Or, they may only want a worker to help them out between certain hours of the day.

 Tell them that there are support options that can be tailored to them.
 Platforms like Mable can help them create long-lasting support connections with support workers who are willing to work flexibly with affordable hourly rates.